AndyNichol3/AndyNichol3/README.md

 # Hey, I'm Andrew! 👋

-🎓 I'm a Junior at MTSU (Middle Tennessee State University) | 🌟 Actively Seeking Internships
+🎓 I'm a Senior at MTSU (Middle Tennessee State University) | 🌟 Actively Seeking Internships

 I'm passionate about computer science and problem solving.
 Using this platform to gain experience and document personal projects.